 3. Nissan Leaf

 Nissan’s Leaf, the best-selling electric car in Europe, is a great option for those looking for a more vegan-friendly design, according to Buy a Car.
-It’s also family-friendly and relatively affordable, it notes.
+It’s also family-friendly and relatively affordable.

 “It has the best range in class, is quiet and comfortable plus, being electric, it’s surprisingly fast,” says Buy a Car.
 “The Leaf can be specified without leather seats, steering wheel, and gearshift (mostly because the gearshift is a metal switch) which is great for vegans.”